eejdoowad/mosi/README.md

   // which messages it subscribes to
   subscriptions: [string],

-  // actions to execute once the node is connected
+  // actions to execute in background page once a node is connected
   onConnect: [{action: string, arg: any}],

-  // actions to execute when the node disconnects
+  // actions to execute in background page when a node disconneced
   onDisconnect: [{action: string, arg: any}}],

   // action handlers to execute when a message is received